Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] The `all()` function returns a Boolean value that answers the question "Are all the items in this list the same?
 - [ ] The `all()` function returns True if all the items in the list can be converted to strings.
 Otherwise, it returns False.
 - [ ] The `all()` function will return all the values in the list.
-- [x] The `all()` function returns True if all items in the list evaluate to True.
+- [x] The `all()` function returns True if all items in the list are evaluated to True.
 Otherwise, it returns False.

 **Explanation:** `all()` returns `True` if all in the list are `True`.
 See example below: